-Two day meeting on Regulation Update on Animal Feed and Feed Additives in the EU, USA and China, annual conference now in its 6th successful year.
+Two day meeting on Regulation Update on Animal Feed and Feed Additives in the EU, USA and China, annual seminar now in its tenth successful year.

 The Chinese Ministry of Agriculture introduced new guidance and legislation on feed additives, adopting some aspects of EU/EFSA, other aspects of USA FDA, and some uniquely Chinese approaches in the area of animal nutrition.

 For these reasons many companies manufacturing or marketing feed additives wish to address, as far as possible, the regulatory requirements of EU, Chinese and US authorities in a single project.
-As part of this conference, informal workshops will enable delegates to work together to solve regulatory problems.
+This event will provide an excellent forum to discuss with key experts the regulatory requirements and how to comply with them.
+Furthermore, informal workshops will enable delegates to work together to solve regulatory problems.

 Workshop one: Strategic options for animal nutrition products in the EU